Nuclear Stress Test: What is it?

 The outline for the Rest/Stress protocol is as follows:

-- Patient arrives to the clinic fully prepared for the test as per the clinic’s instructions.
+- The patient arrives at the clinic fully prepared for the test as per the clinic’s instructions.

 - A nuclear medicine technologist or other medical professional inserts an IV into the patient’s arm.